anishav3rma/openemr/README.md

-# OpenEMR Threat Model Analysis Using Threat Dragon
+# OpenEMR Threat Model Analysis

-Threat modeling using OWASP Threat Dragon on the OpenEMR application.
+## Threat modeling using OWASP Threat Dragon on the OpenEMR application.
+## Followed STRIDE threat procedure to identify points and pits of potential vunerabilities.